 The Hunt for the Christmas Creatures

-It is a fun Icelandic game for the whole family, starting on 4th December.
+It is a fun Icelandic game for the whole family.
 Thirteen Christmas Creatures have taken up residence in and around various places in Reykjavík, including the city center.
 The game, which is set-up as a treasure hunt, invites participants to hunt for the Christmas Creatures and answer a few simple Creature related questions.

 Ice skating in Reykjavík?